jvasile/Planeteria/README.md

 *For those setting up a virtual host on a Mac, [this site](http://www.456bereastreet.com/archive/201104/apache_with_virtual_hosts_php_and_ssi_on_mac_os_x_106/) walks you through the process in more detail than described below.*

-If you are setting up a virtual host, in your /etc/hosts file, add a new line underneath ```127.0.0.1 localhost``` that says
+In your /etc/hosts file, add a new line underneath ```127.0.0.1 localhost``` that says

     127.0.0.1 planeteria.local

-In your httpd.conf file, make sure it points to the /extra/httpd-vhosts.conf file like so:
+In your httpd.conf file, make sure it points to the /extra/httpd-vhosts.conf file like below.
+Verify the file path!

     # Virtual hosts
     Include /private/etc/apache2/extra/httpd-vhosts.conf

-(The second line is usually commented out.)
+(The second line is commented out by default.)

 In your ```/extra/httpd-vhosts.conf``` file, add the following settings: